bgerber123/Habitat-Selection-Guidance/TraditionalHSF.md

 ## Introduction

 This vignette is associated with the manuscript titled, 'A plain language review and guidance for modeling animal habitat-selection'.
-We will be demonstrating some of the points made in the manuscript on fitting models to estimate traditional habitat selection functions (HSF) at the third-order of selection (e.g. selection within the home range).
+We will be demonstrating some of the points from the manuscript on fitting models to estimate traditional habitat selection functions (HSF) at the third-order of selection (e.g. selection within the home range).

 *Note:* some of the code-chunks are not automatically displayed.
 To show the code, select 'show'.